Wangu Pavilion

 Wangu Pavilion is located on Lion Hill, within the Old Town of Lijiang district, Yunnan, China.
 The wooden pavilion was reconstructed in 1997 as part of the Lijiang areas' declaration as a UNESCO World Heritage Site.
 Wangu Pavilion means 'the pavilion of everlasting clarity'.

 History

 Within the Yunnan provence, the original prefecture of Lijiang Junmin developed under the Ming rule of the region in 1382.
-The region is mountainouswithh many rivers, so the town was built on a mountain slope facing a river.
+The region is mountainous with many rivers, so the town was built on a mountain slope facing a river.
 Timber homes and domestic buildings of the Naxi minority culture have remained, demonstrating the evolution of architectural styles and building methods over dynastic periods.
-Han and Qing Dynasty architectural features are also dominant.
+Han and Qing dynasty architectural features are also dominant.
 This includes the timber structure with elaborate arches and roof beams, exterior verandahs, tiled roofs and ornamentation of the building.
 Decoration was not limited to final colourful painting.
 Carved wood reflected the cultural influences of local flora, native and mythological animals typically Phoenix and Dragons.